 Released globally on 15 February 2020

-A leaked letter to the local paper sets young reporter Stuart Francis on the trail.
-His findings attract Julia Havers, an investigative journalist from a national daily.
+A leaked letter to the local paper sets a junior reporter on the trail, attracting investigative journalist Julia Havers.
 Will she and Dennis Royle expose the truth?